dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Copy it.
 - Paste it into a new Notion page or Google Doc.

-Note: Assistants can't create documents in connected platforms for you.
+Important Note: Assistants can't create documents in connected platforms for you.

 ### What are things to ask @gpt4?

 GPT-4 Turbo is OpenAI’s top model and is good for tasks needing advanced thinking.
 It's better at coding tests and math and is helpful for people without coding or computer experience.

-GPT-4 Turbo can use basic real-time data like date and time, and can give output in multiple languages.
+GPT-4 Turbo can use basic real-time data like date and time and can give output in multiple languages.

-It was trained on public data until December 2023, so it doesn't know about events after that. @gpt4 uses GPT-4 Turbo.
+It was trained on public data until December 2023, so it doesn't know about events afterward. @gpt4 uses GPT-4 Turbo.

-For builder roles, GPT-4 Turbo offers 128k tokens context window or 300 pages of text.
+For builder roles, GPT-4 Turbo offers a 128k tokens context window or 300 pages of text.

 ### What are things to ask @claude?

 Claude is often more accurate in tasks requiring factual knowledge and tends to generate creative content.
 Users find Claude's answers to be concise and clear.

-Claude was trained on data until early 2023.
-It won't know about events after that. @claude uses Claude 2.1.
+Claude was trained on data up until August 2023.
+It won't know about events after that. @claude uses Claude3.

-For builders, Claude 2.1 can handle the most context: 200k tokens, or 150,000 words, or over 500 pages of text.
+Context window: 200K tokens, 150,000 words, or over 500 pages of text.

-### What are things to ask @mistral-medium?
+### What are things to ask @mistral-large?

-A 7B dense Transformer, fast-deployed and easily customizable.
-Small yet powerful for a variety of use cases.
-Supports English and code, and a 8k context window.
+Mistral’s latest and most advanced language model.
+Supports complex multilingual reasoning tasks, including text understanding, transformation, and code generation.
+Has a 32K context window.

 ### What are things to ask @gemini-pro?

-The Gemini models are trained to support 32k context length.
+The Gemini models are trained to support 1 million tokens context length.
 Gemini Pro comes with strong reasoning, math, coding, and language understanding skills.

 ### What data do the assistants have access to?